South Metropolitan Electric Tramways

 Senior staff

-Three inspectors at Sutton Depot — taken from a Great War staff photo (see below).
+Three inspectors at Sutton Depot — taken from a Great War staff photograph (see below).
+The man on the left may well be Inspector Florence Fitzpatrick (see below).
 With thanks to The Friends of Honeywood Museum (Sutton Local Studies Collection).

-This photo, which is a cropped image taken from the same photo as the previous image of Tramcar No 20, possibly shows a SMET District Inspector — 9th November 1929.
-The cap badge is definitely not an 'Underground Group' Inspector's badge, but is however suspiciously similar in size to badges issued to District Inspectors by the Metropolitan Electric Tramways (see link) and London United Tramways (see link); the MET and LUT were of course also members of the 'Underground Group'.
+This photograph, which is a cropped image taken from the same photo as the image of Tramcar No 20 above, possibly shows a SMET District Inspector — 9th November 1929.
+The cap badge is definitely not an 'Underground Group' Inspector's badge, but is suspiciously similar in size to badges issued to District Inspectors by the Metropolitan Electric Tramways (see link) and London United Tramways (see link); the MET and LUT were of course also members of the 'Underground Group'.
 Photograph by Dr Hugh Nicol, courtesy of the National Tramway Museum.

 Female staff

-A staff photo taken at Sutton Depot on Westmead Road during the Great War.
+A staff photograph taken at the Sutton Depot on Westmead Road during the Great War.
 With thanks to The Friends of Honeywood Museum (Sutton Local Studies Collection).